promi4s/ocelescope/docs/evaluation/plugin.md

 Now let's define the input of the `discover` function.
 Since we renamed the original example method inside the plugin class, it should already include an OCEL parameter named `ocel`.

 Because the discovery function allows filtering by object type, we should also allow the user to select which object types to include.
-This is done by extending the `PluginInput` class.
+This is done by extending the `Input` class.

 Inside the `Input` class (which inherits from `PluginInput`):